thisoldgeek/ESP8266-RCSwitch/README.md

 # **ESP8266-RCSwitch**
+# *Updated 23-May-2015*
+  Replaced placeholder "XXXXXX" for RCSwitch Library name with correct library on github (ninjablocks)
 ## *Description:*
 This is an Arduino IDE project that targets the cheap ESP8266 WiFi module.
 The example program will turn a 433MHz remote power outlet on or off from a web page served by the ESP8266.